Get Away in 2020: Planning and Budgeting for Your Next Trip

 First, there are plenty of sources to find inspiration, including books, movies, recommendations from friends, and random Google searches.
 Quiz-style sites like Tripzard can also help put a few ideas in your head.
 Another plan of attack is to figure out when you’d like to travel and see what prices to different destinations look like.
-A great tool for this Kayak’s Explore page or sites like Skiplagged that will present you with some options and pricing.
+A great tool for this Kayak’s Explore page as it will present you with some options and pricing.
 Similarly — but, then again, completely opposite — sites like AirfareWatchdog will send you alerts when deals for your ideal destination come up.

 If you didn’t already snag a great deal in your searches, it’s time to continue your research.
 For one, you’ll want to ensure that the time frame you have in mind is a good time to visit.
 This could mean the weather meets your approval, the crowds are likely to be lessened (and thus prices lowered), or there are some special events happening that you’ll want to attend.
 Additionally, if there are specific attractions you want to see in any given city, it’s always a good idea to make sure they’ll be open during you’re trip — as a Disney Parks fan, I’ve made this mistake before.

 Next, you’ll want to take a close look at your hotel options.
 When it comes to finding the right room for your vacation, there may be some compromises to consider.
 For example, you might be able to save a few dollars by booking a room further out from your target location but those savings could be negated by transportation fees if you need to head into the city each day (not to mention the potentially wasted time).
-Also pay close to the amenities provided, especially if free WiFi is as essential for you as it is for me.
+Also pay close attention to the amenities provided, especially if free WiFi is as essential for you as it is for me.
 Of course if WiFi is as critical for you as it is for me you might want to supplement your hotel WiFi connection with a Skyroam WiFi Hotspot.

 To round out your research, it’s a good idea to get prepared for what your travels will entail.
 Do you need a special visa to visit the country you have your eye on?
 How will you get around each day?
 Are credit cards widely accepted?
 Is it safe to drink the water there?
 Depending on where you plan on visiting, these questions could prove extremely important and should be considered before you book.